Skip to content

 • £250

-We are able to extend up to 90 days if you are travelling anywhere outside the USA, Canada, Mexico or any Caribbean Islands.
-If travelling to these countries the maximum duration is 45 days or alternatively 120 days under a single trip policy.
+We're able to extend up to 90 days, or 60 days if you're travelling anywhere within USA, Canada, Mexico or any Caribbean Islands.

 Can I remove money and baggage cover to reduce my premium?

-No, our policy covers money and baggage as standard within the overall price of the policy.
+No, our policy covers money and baggage within the overall price of the policy.

 Do I have to book my holiday through Saga?